nhansen23/buzzline-03-hansen/README.md

 python3 -m consumers.json_consumer_case
 ```

-What did we name the topic used with JSON data?
-Hint: See the consumer code and [.env](.env).

 ## Task 7.
 Start a CSV Producer

 Follow a similar process to start the csv producer.